 The Harmonized System code for goods, or it’s full name – the Harmonized Commodity Description and Coding System – was adopted by the World Customs Organisation (WCO) in 1983.
 It has been used by member countries since then to classify goods in international trade for Customs tariff purposes.
 The system is reviewed periodically for adjustments to take account for advances in technology.

-A HS Code is used primarily to identify goods that are to be cleared through customs in countries around the world.
+HS and HTS codes streamline supply chain operations by enabling accurate product identification and clearance for shipments crossing international borders.
 Apart from that, HS codes are extensively used by governments, international organizations and the private sector for a number of other purposes.
 These purposes include trade statistics, internal taxes, trade policies, monitoring of controlled goods, rules of origin, freight tariffs, transport statistics, price monitoring, quota controls, compilation of national accounts, and economic research & analysis.

 Why must shippers understand the harmonized tariff schedule and harmonized tariff code?